borispopovski/sportsbook/README.md

 * /sports/create	 (create sportsbook)
 * /sports/modify   (update sportsbook)

-It creates Dtos classes for receiving json message and easier implementation.
+There are Dto classes for receiving json message and easier implementation.
 Objects fill directly when it will receive json message.
 Objects stored in mariadb.
 There is a configuration for mariadb in application.properties.